Come and take it: Adapted uses

 The first-known modified version, from the 1990s, replaces the cannon with an M16 rifle and was displayed at a Bill of Rights rally in Arizona following the announcement by President George H. W. Bush that certain types of firearms and firearms parts would be banned.
 It was shown at a number of later rallies and campaign events through the late 1990s, and now resides in a private collection.

 In 2002, a version of the flag was created which depicted a Barrett .50 BMG Rifle.
 Other versions have depicted various firearms, and even other objects dear to the hearts of the flag makers.
 During the 2000 Stanley Cup Finals at least one Dallas Stars fan had created a replica of the flag with the Stanley Cup replacing the cannon; the Stars were the defending champions that year.

+Since 2018 a popular version used by the 3D2A movement replaces the cannon with a file folder, playing on the meaning of "take" in the Internet era.

+In 2026 Massachusetts Governor Maura Healey issued a challenge to HHS Secretary Robert F. Kennedy, Jr. over social media platform X, replacing the Texas cannon with a Dunkin' Donuts iced coffee cup, after Secretary Kennedy called into question whether Dunkin' Donuts and Starbucks products were safe for teenagers to consume.